SJCNY Spring 2021 - Athletics

 Type at least 3 characters to search the items below.

-Athletic competition for the fall semester has been canceled.
-Fall teams will be able to begin practice in small groups after completing NCAA resocialization protocols.
+Fall teams were able to practice in small groups after completing NCAA resocialization protocols.

-What will it be like to participate on a team this fall?
+UPDATED What will it be like to participate on a team this spring?

 We will utilize a four-phased return to sports activity: